Do I Have Nightmare Disorder? 6 Tips for Better Sleep and Sweeter Dreams

 Behavioral problems that are related to a fear of the dark

 If you’re wondering how to stop having nightmares, you’re not alone.
 It may help to get to the root of the issue.
 If you think stress or anxiety could be causing your nightmares, it may be time to find some healthy coping strategies.
 If PTSD or trauma is the source of your nightmares, you may wish to speak with a mental health professional.
-If a sleep disorder is one of the causes, it may be a good idea to talk to your doctor about various treatment options.
+If a sleep disorder is one of your nightmare causes, it may be a good idea to talk to your doctor about various treatment options.

 It may also help to practice what is known as good sleep hygiene.
 One example of practicing sleep hygiene is to reconsider the type of content you consume; you might try avoiding engaging with scary movies, books, and video games, which could cause an increased risk of nightmares, especially around the evening hours.
 Additional sleep hygiene practices include several simple lifestyle changes you can employ to try to get better sleep.